CIFASIS/qss-solver/README.md

 ### Changed
 - Fix mLIQSS recompute next time to only update the Jacobian approximation when the influencer is a state variable.

-## [4.2.0] - 01-06-2023

-### Added
-- Allow quoted Q-IDENT variable definition in MicroModelica.
-- Adapt reinit statements and for definition in algorithm sections to new Modelica specification.
-- Added code generation for pure algebraic recursive dependencies.
-- Added mLIQSS methods as experimental, they can be anebled from extended settings on the GUI.
-- Reinit state assignments are now computed using the current state value instead of the quantized value.

-### Changed
-- Fix terminate command code generation.

 ## Licensing